-The Masters in Behavioral Health Course provides an overview of psychosocial, behavioral and biological aspects of metabolic and bariatric surgery, with a focus on novel research findings and relevant, timely clinical topics.
+The Masters in Behavioral Health Course provides an overview of psychosocial and biobehavioral aspects of metabolic and bariatric surgery, with a focus on novel research findings and relevant, timely clinical topics.
 The course is designed for psychologists, psychiatrists, social workers, licensed counselors, psychiatric nurses, and other mental and medical health professionals who work with patients who have metabolic and bariatric surgery.
 This educational content is designed for an intermediate/advanced level.

-- Describe ways to improve and expand treatment and assessment methods for patients pursuing bariatric surgery, with a focus on culturally competent care.
+- Consider ways to improve and expand behavioral health assessment and treatment methods for patients pursuing and undergoing bariatric surgery.

-Presenter: Afton M Koball, PhD ABPP
+Presenter: Crystal M Krause, PhD

 Assessing Reliability And Validity Of Sleep Assessments In Patients Seeking Bariatric Surgery